emman25/take-home/README.md

 ## Objective

 This project implements a real-time web application where users submit text strings that are validated against a configurable regular expression on the backend.
-Each submission is processed asynchronously, and users see live status updates ("Validating", "Valid", or "Invalid") via WebSockets.
+Each submission is processed asynchronously, and users see live status updates ("Validating", "Valid", or "Invalid") via Server-Sent Events (SSE).

 ## Architecture Overview